-Note: A single curriculum map may be made available during any site visit provided for Elements 6.4 - 6.8 and 6.12.
+Note: A single curriculum map may be provided for Elements 6.4 - 6.8 and 6.12.

 Element 6.5: Scientific Method

 A COM and any branch campus must ensure that the curriculum includes instruction in the scientific method including data collection to test and verify hypotheses or address questions regarding biomedical phenomena and in the basic scientific and ethical principles of clinical and translational research.
 The curriculum must include the methods by which such research is conducted, evaluated, explained to patients who are part of clinical studies, and applied to patient care.